 As a lawyer in Charleston, I’ve helped many clients in South Carolina’s Small Claims Court.
-Having said that, Small Claims Court (also known at Magistrate’s Court) is designed to make it easier for people handle their legal claims without the expense of hiring an attorney.
+Having said that, Small Claims Court (also known as Magistrate’s Court) is designed to make it easier for people to handle their legal claims without the expense of hiring an attorney.
 This article explains how to handle yourself in Small Claims Court and lays out 5 important tips for helping the court to make the right decision in your case.

 What is Small Claims Court in South Carolina?

 Small Claims Court, otherwise known as Magistrate’s Court, is a civil court that is set up for the “just, speedy, and inexpensive determination” of civil cases.
 In Small Claims Court, you can file a claim, such as for breach of contract or for property damage, where the value of the claim is $7,500.00 or less.
 Also, you can request that a jury decide your case (a jury trial) or that the magistrate judge decide your case (a bench trial).

 In Small Claims Court, the rules are more relaxed than in other courts such as the Court of Common Pleas.
 According to Magistrate Court Rule 13, trials should be conducted in an informal manner and the South Carolina Rules of Evidence shall apply but shall be relaxed in the interest of justice.”
 Also, Rule 13 provides that if you don’t have a lawyer, the court will help you along by “question[ing] the parties and witnesses in order to assure that all claims and defenses are fully presented.”

 How Do I File a Claim in South Carolina’s Small Claims Courts?

 The answer is easy.
 Simply go to your local magistrate’s office, explain your claim to the magistrate (or the magistrate’s clerk), pay a small filing fee, and the magistrate’s office will help you fill out the paperwork and send it to the party that you are making a claim against.